 Will additional surgeries be needed?

 Occasionally in the first two weeks after surgery, a small procedure might be necessary if any part of the underlying rib cartilage or Medpor framework becomes exposed due to non-adherence of the skin grafts or fascia flap.
-It is rare but something for which Dr. Griffiths watches very closely.
-Since 2014, Dr. Griffiths has only had this happen on one patient.
+This complication is rare, but Dr. Griffiths will monitor your child very closely during the time.
+Since 2014, Dr. Griffiths has only had this happen to one patient.
 Late postoperative artistic adjustments are rare.

 Where does Dr. Griffiths perform his surgeries?

 St. Luke's Children’s Hospital in Boise, Idaho.